 Our tuition is all-inclusive*—even all outdoor equipment—with no hidden or extra costs.
 Other adventure programs not only require families to buy or rent gear, but also for laundry, photos, and even showers.

 *If students choose to apply to Western Carolina University for academic credit, they are responsible for the cost of application and tuition.

-We are in the accreditation process with the Gap Year Association and are hoping to be accredited by August 2022, which means you would be able to use 529 funds through Portland State University to pay for this course.
+We are in the accreditation process with the Gap Year Association and are hoping to be accredited by early 2023, which means you would be able to use 529 funds through Portland State University to pay for this course.

 A 529 plan is an education savings plan operated by a state or educational institution that is designed to help families set aside funds for future college costs.
 We recommend families who are interested in using funds from a 529 plan to pay for Adventure Treks programming reach out directly to their fiduciary/529 plan administrator.
 In general, we have found that it may be possible to put funds towards for-credit courses specifically, but not necessarily larger tuition or fees.
 Many 529 plans will only distribute funds for institutions with a US Department of Education school code, for which Adventure Treks is not eligible to apply.
 However, each agency has different requirements depending on the plan and state, because of this, we recommend families contact their plan administrator directly to understand what may be possible.

 Please read our full cancellation and refund policy in our terms and conditions.

 Students will be responsible for managing the delivery and care of any current prescription medications they bring.
 They will be responsible for taking their medication regularly; this is not the responsibility of the instructors.
 Students will provide a thorough medical history that instructors will carry with them; this is crucial in the event of a doctor’s visit or emergency.
 Instructors will review all medication upon arrival to make sure it matches students’ medical history form.